Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 1. Q: Can stomach damage from aspirin be prevented?

-A: Yes, by taking steps such as taking aspirin with food, using enteric-coated aspirin, monitoring dosage, and consulting your doctor.
+A: Yes, by taking aspirin with food, using enteric-coated aspirin, monitoring dosage, and consulting your doctor.

 2. Q: How long does it take for stomach damage from aspirin to heal?

-3. Q: Can stomach damage from aspirin cause long-term complications?
+3. Q: Can stomach damage from aspirin lead to more serious complications?

-4. Q: Are there any alternative medications to aspirin that can reduce the risk of stomach damage?
+5. Q: Are there alternative medications to aspirin that are gentler on the stomach?

 Sources